pokeaks003/RoadSafe-Analytics-Road-Accidents/README.md

-RoadSafe Analytics – Road Accident Analysis Dashboard
+#RoadSafe Analytics – Road Accident Analysis Dashboard

-1. Title
+#1.Title

 RoadSafe Analytics: Dashboard-Based Road Accident Analysis in India

 This project focuses on analyzing a road accident dataset using interactive Power BI dashboards to identify patterns, trends, and key risk factors affecting accident occurrences and casualties.

-2. Problem Statement
+#2.
+Problem Statement

 Road accidents are a major public safety concern in India.
 Understanding the patterns and factors contributing to accidents is essential for improving road safety and reducing casualties.